 There will be occasions during the school year when students will be recognized, identified, photographed, videotaped or audiotaped for various reasons (newspaper, yearbook, class presentations, sports events, or other school activities including displays of student work).
-If a parent does not want his/her child to be photographed, videotaped, audio-taped or have work displayed the parent is to contact the school within 10 days of enrollment each school year and fill out an exemption form, which will be kept on file.
+If a parent does not want his/her child to be photographed, videotaped, audio-taped or have work displayed the parent is to contact the school within 10 days of enrollment each school year and choose the opt-out option when completing Online Registration.